I know it seems overwhelming.

 A solid breakfast starts the day off on the right foot, so planning it is essential.

-Planning All the Meals: two options
+Planning All the Meals

 With this format, you can plan all three meals on one sheet, including the reminder right there on the sheet to plan a complete dinner: main, side, and veggie/salad.
 There’s also a spot to name your days: Remind yourself that Monday is Mexican or Friday is pizza or Wednesday is crockpot.